Kenny Lövingsson: Proprietorships and board duties

-From 1983 to 1994, he was a principal shareholder and served as the chairman of LärData.
-The company was founded in 1983 and became a leader in the early Information technology sector in Sweden.
-In 1984, one year after initially being founded, Lärdata had a revenue of 100 MSEK.
+Lövingsson was co-owner and the chairman of LärData AB from 1983 to 1994.
+Founded in 1983, the company became a leader in the early Information technology sector in Sweden.
+By the 1990s, Lärdata AB had 120 full-time employees across 11 regional offices around Sweden and a turnover of SEK105 million (approximately US$14.32 million in 1998 and US$29.26 million in 2026, adjusted for inflation).
 In 1997, the company was acquired by the Swedish private equity firm Segulah, marking it as the firm's first investment.

-He was appointed as chairman of the company Meta Able in 1995.
+In 1995, Lövingsson was appointed chairman of Meta Able AB, a Swedish language, culture and communication training company.
+In 1996, the company launched MARS, one of the first e-learning platforms in Sweden.
+In 2000, Meta Able AB was acquired by Sveriges Teknologföreningen (STF) and later consolidated into Mindset AB.

 In 1990, Lövingsson became a principal shareholder and board member of PACE Utveckling AB, whose project partners and clients include the Government Offices, the Ministry of Foreign Affairs, the Ministry of Enterprise, the Confederation of Swedish Enterprise, Lund University, the Swedish Olympic Committee, Swedish Sports Confederation and others.

 In 1999, he was appointed chairman of Struktur Svenska Kontor AB, a consulting group.

 Lövingsson served as the chairman of Stockholms Affärsresebyrå AB, later renamed Exakt Affärsresebyrå AB, from 2000 until its acquisition by VIA Travel in 2002.
 At the time of the acquisition, the company had a revenue exceeding SEK 1.2 billion.
 In 2014, the Swedish subsidiary of VIA Travel was the most profitable travel agency in Sweden.

 In 2004 he was moderator for the EBC-Kreaprenör (today Creapreneur) annual club meeting.
 He was further appointed CEO and chairman of Styrelseakademien in Stockholm.